Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 ⛓ 3.
 Slide Bolt Latch — Heavy-Duty Outdoor

 The slide bolt latch is the workhorse of outdoor shed and gate security — heavier in construction than a standard barrel bolt, with a larger bolt diameter, thicker body casing, and more robust fasteners.
-Where a barrel bolt is appropriate for a garden gate or bathroom door, a slide bolt latch is designed for a timber garden shed door, a metal panel fence gate, or a heavier garage pedestrian door where greater physical resistance is needed.
+Where a barrel bolt is appropriate for a garden gate or bathroom door, a slide bolt latch is designed for timber garden shed doors, metal panel fence gates, or heavier garage pedestrian doors.

 Spec